Wizako/demo-repo/README.md

 # demo-repo
 emo for repo
-this is my gitup tutorial
+this is my gitup work i will begin upoa soon